Tackling lead ammunition poisoning

 There are some restrictions on using lead shot in the UK.
 However, WWT’s field testing shows the number of birds ingesting lead still hasn’t decreased despite restrictions.
 This could be because many birds feed in fields where lead shot can still be legally used, or because some shooters are still using it illegally.

-In 2020, the shooting sector announced a voluntary transition away from lead ammunition, but four years on, evidence shows this has only had a marginal effect.
-In March, research led by the University of Cambridge, in collaboration with WWT and other partners, found that 93% of pheasants destined for human consumption were killed using lead ammunition in the 2023/24 season.
+In 2020, the shooting sector announced a voluntary transition away from lead ammunition, but five years on, evidence shows this has only had a marginal effect.
+In March 2025, research led by the University of Cambridge, in collaboration with WWT and other partners, found that of 171 pheasants killed in the 2024/25 season, all but one had been shot with lead ammunition.

 Repeated WWT investigations found that around 70% of ducks sold as locally shot in England were illegally shot with lead, and this illegal activity has not improved over time.